bugworm/BorderlandsPatcher/README.md

 # Disclaimer
 I recommend using [PythonSDK](https://bl-sdk.github.io/#sdk-installation) instead.
-It's easier way to patch the game and it has more mods.
-Also this program is not being added to any database so it can be considered a virus.
+It's an easier way to patch the game and it has more mods.
+Also this program was not being added to any database so it probably will be considered a virus by antivirus software.
 # BorderlandsPatcher
 Patcher for borderlands2.exe and borderlandspresequel.exe for ability to use community patch.
 More info about patch: https://youtu.be/o_ee3BM1TQQ